-Here are three wall sconces that could be used for a fountain spout:
+Here are a couple of fun pond spitters that could be used for your fountain

 Whatever its design, a fountain for your garden pond will introduce sound and movement to the garden or patio, and capture the exhilarating combination of light and water.

 While most fountains are appropriate to the formal pool, many precast units are equally suitable as a water feature on their own.
 Designs range from the grand and classical designs, which incorporate tiers and extravagant ornamentation, to simple bird-baths converted to accommodate a variety of spitter fountain heads.

 Idea – 2 A classic cherub two-tier fountain

 There is a suitable fountain for every type of outdoor area, from the smallest townhouse patio to the largest property incorporating rolling lawns and lakes.